juhoinkinen/Annif-wiki/Usage-with-Docker.md

 In the shell it is possible to run Annif [[Commands]] (here the `-it` flag is for enabling interactive mode).
 The container can be exited with `exit` command.

 However, the Annif image itself does not contain any vocabulary or training data.
 A directory containing these can be [bind mounted](https://docs.docker.com/storage/bind-mounts/) a from the host file system to the container using the syntax `-v /absolute_path/on/host:/path/in/container` after the `docker run` command<sup id="a2">[2](#myfootnote2)</sup>.
-Also, the user in a docker container is by default not the same as on the host system and any file created in a container is not owned by the host user, and with bind-mounts this can lead to issues with file permissions.
-Therefore it is best to make [the user in the container](https://docs.docker.com/engine/reference/run/#user) the same as on the host, using `-u $(id -u):$(id -g)`.
-With these flags the command to run bash in a container with Annif looks like this:
+Also, the user in a docker container is by default not the same as on the host system and any file created in a container is not owned by the host user, and with bind-mounts this can lead to problems with file permissions.
+Therefore it is best to make [the user in the container](https://docs.docker.com/engine/reference/run/#user) the same as on the host, using `-u $(id -u):$(id -g)` ([in Windows this is not possible](https://docs.docker.com/docker-for-windows/faqs/#can-i-change-permissions-on-shared-volumes-for-container-specific-deployment-requirements) and this option can be omitted).
+With these options the command to run bash in a container with Annif looks like this:

     docker run \
         -v ~/annif-projects:/annif-projects \